Implicit bias training: Perspective-taking

 Another example of perspective-taking was tested by Shih, Stotzer, and Guitérrez (2009).
 They had participants watch a clip of a movie that showed an Asian American being discriminated against and were told to read a college admissions folder and decide if the student should be admitted.
 The admission profiles were exactly the same, except one version checked White for ethnicity while the other checked Asian American.
 The participants in the perspective-taking condition demonstrated greater empathy towards the Asian profile and were more likely to accept him than the control condition.
 In 2013, they conducted an additional study in which they added a task where they flashed the pronouns "us" or "them" before showing an adjective with a good or bad connotation.
-They found that participants that were in the control group quickly associated good adjectives with "us" and bad adjective with "them", while the perspective-taking group did not show a significant time difference between the two categories.
-The researchers concluded that empathy and perspective taking could reduce prejudice towards discriminated groups.

-Kaatz and colleagues (2017) had participants play a video game where they are the character Jamal, a Black graduate student working towards a degree in science.
+They found that participants that were in the control group quickly associated good adjectives with "us" and bad adjectives with "them", while the perspective-taking group did not show a significant time difference between the two categories.
+The researchers concluded that empathy and perspective-taking could reduce prejudice towards discriminated groups.Kaatz and colleagues (2017) had participants play a video game where they are the character Jamal, a Black graduate student, working towards a degree in science.
 Throughout the game, players had to complete tasks such as selecting an advisor, attending conferences, and publishing papers.
-During each task, the players experienced hardships due to racial discrimination and learn about implicit bias.
+During each task, the players experienced hardships due to racial discrimination and learned about implicit bias.
 In order to successfully complete the game, players had to be able to learn how to recognize, label, and talk about bias.
 After completing the game, participants filled out surveys about their experiences.
 Most participants agreed that it was an effective strategy for reducing implicit bias.
 Further research is necessary to objectively measure the effectiveness of the game.

 Meditation

 Meditation has become integrated into a variety of Western therapeutic practices due to its benefits of enhanced well-being, reduced depression and anxiety, and overall mood improvement.
 In 2008, meditation was incorporated into implicit bias training using Lovingkindness meditation (LKM), which "aims to self-regulate an affective state of unconditional kindness towards the self and others".
 Meditation studies follow the format of a pretest IAT, participation in a LKM program, and a posttest IAT.
 Hutcherson, Seppala, and Gross (2008) showed that a few minutes of LMK could create a sense of empathy and compassion for a neutral target, which inspired the idea to use meditation as an implicit bias training technique.
 Stell and Farsides (2016) found that after only seven minutes of LMK, implicit racial bias for a targeted group was reduced.
-Kang, Gray, and Dovido (2014) found that participants who attend a seven-week meditation course showed a significant decrease implicit bias towards African Americans and homeless people.
+Kang, Gray, and Dovido (2014) found that participants who attended a seven-week meditation course showed a significant decrease in implicit bias towards African Americans and homeless people.
 Notably, participants who participated in a discussion based on the Lovingkindness philosophy for seven weeks but did not practice meditation did not show a reduction in bias after the seven weeks.